jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/secret-source/index.md

 - The Secrets Manager API call fails.
 - No matching secret is found.
 - The matching secret has been soft-deleted.
+- The matching secret does not contain a string (i.e. it is a binary secret).